-Stay with us at the entrance to National Park -- Alamosa, 32 miles.
+Stay with us at the entrance of our National Park -- Alamosa, 32 miles.
 Serenity at the Great Sand Dunes.
-At the foot of Sangre de Cristo Mountains.
 Lodge rooms: Queen or King beds.
 Heated indoor pool.
-WI-FI.
+WiFi.
+At the foot of Sangre de Cristo Mountains.

 Striking oasis view of Dunes in San Luis Valley.
 Campground: camper cabins, full hookup RV park, tenting area.
 32 miles NE of Alamosa, at the entrance of Great Sand Dunes National Park and Preserve.